blbadger/blbadger.github.io/llm-invertibility.md

 At the end of the last section, we have seen that an untrained masked mixer's final layer representation is sufficiently powerful to identify nearly all or all of a short prompt's input tokens.

 Masked mixer input representation ability decreases somewhat upon training.
-For example, the flat $d_{model}=1024$ explored above retains perfect input representation of **Mario, the Idea, versus Mario, the Man** for one transformer block, but after 8 blocks we have for `[:, 1:, :]`
+For example, the flat $d_{model}=1024$ explored above retains perfect input representation of **Mario, the Idea, versus Mario, the Man** for one mixer block, but after 8 blocks we have for `[:, 1:, :]`

 ```
 Mgiftio, the Idea</s>versus Mario, the Man
 ```

 which is slightly worse than the perfect representation present in this model before training commenced.
+Note, however, that the non-self token 'M' was accurately found.

 This flat mixer representation is more accurate than that obtained from a similarly sized transformer (even when using the same 4096-size tokenizer and training dataset): a trained $d_{model}=256, \; n=8$ transformer (llama style) model yields for `[:, 1:, :]` the input *Mario, the Idea, versus Mario, the Man*